sunilabrahamindia/sunilabraham/tsap/tools.md

 ### Google Gemini

-Google Gemini is available through a complimentary Google AI Pro subscription obtained via the Hi AI Pro programme.
+Google Gemini is available through a complimentary Google AI Pro subscription obtained through a Reliance Jio promotional offer.
 Gemini is used periodically for research, information gathering, brainstorming, and comparative evaluation of AI-generated outputs.

 Particular use is made of Gemini's research-oriented capabilities, including deep research features when appropriate to a task.